 One of our biggest expenses on an annual basis is the dreaded back-to-school shop (school uniforms and school supplies).
 I would love to say that as the boys’ have got older it has got less expensive but alas it wouldn’t be true.
-What has happened is I am the boss of shopping effectively and efficiently to get the most for my money.
-Both of the boys’ are now in adult sized shoes (which you pay VAT on).
-They also have very clear ideas on what they do and don’t like.
-Like me they both adore stationery and My Voucher codes have some great discounts from Paperchase, WHSmith, Ryman, The Works and PC World.
+What has happened is I have learned ho to purchase for back to school effectively and efficiently to get the most for my money.
+Both of the boys’ are now in adult-sized shoes (which you pay VAT on).
+They also have very clear ideas about what they do and don’t like.
+Like me they both adore stationery and My Voucher codes have some great discounts from retailers such as Paperchase, WHSmith, Ryman, The Works and PC World.
 Making those essential items you need or the new school year cheaper.

 Brilliant Back to School Money-Saving Tips

-Part of the reason I seem organised is that I have a set order for back to school shopping.
+Part of the reason I seem organised is that I have a set order and annual shopping list for back to school shopping.
 And guess what?
 I am willing to let you into my secrets.

 Shop what you have.
 Once I know what I need then I shop the boys’ wardrobes.
 I pass down anything that I can and see what will last another year.
 There is no point in buying things if they do not need them.

 Second Hand is not second best.
 Does your school have a second-hand uniform sale?
-Children grow like weeds so often second-hand uniform can be in really good condition and you can pick it up for a great price.
-Also don’t be afraid to ask friends who have older children if they have any you can buy from them.
+Children grow like weeds so often second-hand uniforms can be in really good condition and you can pick them up for a great price.
+Also, don’t be afraid to ask friends who have older children if they have any you can buy from them.
 Why not ask your school to arrange a Uniform Exchange.
 Make sure you check local charity shops and thrift stores or even car boot sales or garage sales.

 Stamp it rather than label – Sometimes time is money and I have always found sewing in labels really time-consuming.
 I have never had much success with iron-on labels either, but a permanent stamp works really well for me.
 I just use our surname (perfect when handing it down in a family) and it really lasts, we have things that have been stamped 5 years ago and passed on that still have the name stamp in them.
 Get £4.99 discount when you order the School Name Labels Deluxe Bundle using the code MITMH15

 Cost versus value – It’s about finding the right balance between the two.
 Sometimes longevity is as important as saving money – that way you’ll reduce your costs in the long run.
 Look at things in a cost-per-wear way.
 Often less expensive items might not last the whole year.

 Stock up throughout the year – I often find late September and early October a brilliant time to get some bargains, especially with stationery and school stuff as they will be on sale.
-I get the boys stationery for the year and pop it in my cupboard and shop what I have.
-I get them extra gloves at the end of winter and often get their next years school coat in the sales.
+I get the boys’ stationery for the year and pop it in my cupboard or school drawer and they shop what I have.
+I get them extra gloves at the end of winter and often get their next year’s school coat in the sales.
 I just need to make sure that I do not forget I have them!
-I find that shops like TKMaxx a fab place for buying out of season items. and I have saved searches on ebay and facebook marketplace too.
+I find that shops like TKMaxx are a fab place for buying out of season items. and I have saved searches on ebay and facebook marketplace too.

 Sometimes it is the little things that really add up and I remember my Mum telling me to make sure that I stuck to one style and colour of socks and then with the same socks to select from, even the odd socks will eventually end up as a pair!

-Both of my boys’ overheat when wearing school jumpers so for most of the primary school years they wore a zip-up fleece from picked up from Sports Direct school colours with the school logo embroidered on.
+Both of my boys’ overheat when wearing school jumpers so for most of the primary school years they wore a zip-up fleece picked up from Sports Direct school colours with the school logo embroidered on it.
 It washed and dried so fast that they only needed one and it doubled up as a lightweight coat too, so a double saving.

-I used to advocate buying things as early as possible (Marks and Spencer offers 20% off every June/July), however, both boys underwent a growth spurt which left the clothes (and shoes) too small so I was so glad that I kept the receipts and we were able to exchange the unworn items!
+I advocate buying things as early as possible (Marks and Spencer offers 20% off every June/July), however, both boys underwent a growth spurt which left the clothes (and shoes) too small so I was so glad that I kept the receipts and we were able to exchange the unworn items!